rubak714/Monitoring-and-Logging/README.md

 # 🔗 Monitoring & Logging Architecture – Explained with Diagram

-This section explains how all the components work together to enable real-time monitoring and logging for your Flask app.
+This section explains how all the components work together to enable real-time monitoring and logging for user's Flask app.

 ---

 ## 🔗 What Happens Internally?

-1. **Flask App**: Your Python app exposes Prometheus metrics via `prometheus_flask_exporter` on port `5000/metrics`.
+1. **Flask App**: The Python app exposes Prometheus metrics via `prometheus_flask_exporter` on port `5000/metrics`.
 2. **Prometheus**: Periodically scrapes metrics from the Flask app endpoint.
 3. **Grafana**: Connects to Prometheus and visualizes those metrics on dashboards.
 4. **Fluent Bit**: Collects logs from the Flask container and sends them to Elasticsearch.